Updated: Jan 14

-It can be aggravating for solo travellers to see an advertised price for a room or a tour, only to discover upon booking that the price is suddenly higher upon booking.
+It can be aggravating for solo travellers to see an advertised price for a room or a tour, only to discover upon booking that the price is suddenly higher.
 This is known as the "solo supplement".
 It often feels like a sneaky hidden cost.
 "The room costs more if I'm alone!" is the cry!
-"Solo travellers are discriminated against!" is written in online reviews.
+"Solo travellers are discriminated against!" is written into online reviews.
 "Use company X to avoid the supplement", they share in social media posts.
 There are indignant posts all over the interwebs trashing the travel industry for their obvious discrimination against solo travellers.
 We hate knowing if we did the same trip with another person, we would be charged less per person than we pay as a solo traveller.
 I know that sinking feeling when I look at a price and notice it's "based upon double occupancy" -- the code for "it costs more if you're solo".
 I hate to interrupt a good rant with common sense, but what's up with these additional charges and are travel companies discriminating against and discouraging solo travellers?

 A single supplement is an additional cost when a room or tour is booked by a single individual.
 This occurs with companies that market their service based upon double occupancy.
 This is most common with resorts and cruises but can be found throughout the travel industry.
 These surcharges can be 50-100% but most are in the range of 10-25%.
 Often there is no information about the cost of the supplement until going through the booking process -- the only clue being the words "based upon double occupancy" in teeny tiny print on an ad.
-The industry knows that most people do not travel alone.
+The industry knows that most people do not travel recreationally alone.
 The solo travel niche is growing but we solo travellers are not (yet) the majority of travellers.
 Most solo travellers are travelling on business and their company pays.
 Business travellers are not tourists, most don't have much opportunity to check out their destinations and spend little on tourist activities.
 The majority of recreational travellers are families, couples, and groups.
 Solo travellers tend to spend less money per person than those travelling with others.
 Solo supplements are simply a marketing strategy.
 Businesses determine their target demographic and design advertising based upon that target.

 For many companies, it makes sense from a marketing stance, to create vacation promotions that appeal to couples, travel buddies, and families.
 These companies know that more people equals more money spent in restaurants, bars, gift shops, and other amenities offered.
 Bottom line: solo travellers, statistically, spend less and therefore contribute less to the profits of the company, especially when cruising or staying in resorts.
 Price points are determined by the total profit expected from having two people in the room.
 The fixed costs of servicing that room or tour remain basically the same.
 Companies that choose to market based upon double occupancy aren't that concerned about the solo traveller demographic.